ibm-cloud-docs/containers/vpc_lbaas.md

     kubectl apply -f my-lb.yaml
     ```

 1. Verify that the Kubernetes `LoadBalancer` service is recreated successfully in your cluster.
-When the service is created, the **LoadBalancer Ingress** field is populated with either an external IP address for NLBs or a hostname for ALBs.
-Note that it takes a few minutes to provision the load balancer and you might see a `pending` status until it is fully provisioned.
+When the service is created, the **LoadBalancer Ingress** field is populated with an external IP address for the NLB.

     ```sh
     kubectl describe service my-load-balancer